rweigel/phys260/Electric_Potential/Electric_Potential.md

 ## Problem -- Uniform Field

 The following diagram shows a region of space where the electric field is constant and has a value of $3\text{ N/C}$ and points to the right.
-Field lines are shown as lines with arrows.
+Electric field lines are shown as lines with arrows.

 <img src="figures/Uniform_Field.svg"/>

+1. Is the force due to this electric field conservative?
+   \ifsolutions
+   {\bf Answer}: Yes
+   \fi

-1. A charge of $+3\text{ C}$ is placed at point $A$.
+2. A charge of $+3\text{ C}$ is placed at point $A$.
 What happens to that charge when it is released from rest?

    \ifsolutions
    {\bf Answer}: Moves to right.
 By convention, electric field lines point in the direction of the force on a positive charge.